-Approved students will be placed in an Academic Probation status and granted one 16-week semester (two eight-week terms) to improve their academic standing and meet the required Academic Plan (SAP Standards).
-While on Academic Probation, students are eligible to receive federal student aid for that 16-week semester.
+Students with an approved appeal will be placed in a Probation status and granted one 16-week semester (two eight-week terms) to improve their academic standing and meet the required Academic Plan (SAP Standards).
+While on Probation, students are eligible to receive federal student aid for that 16-week semester.